IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-san/20.07/README.md

    * You must have one or more dataLIFs for the SVM.
 Depending on the protocol used (NFS/iSCSI), at least one dataLIF is required.
    * You must have NFS services enabled on the SVM.
    * You must set up a snapshot policy on the SVM.
+* Ensure the NetApp Trident Operator is installed on the target cluster.

 ## NetApp Ontap-SAN Driver parameters & how to retrieve them